unt-libraries/untl-metadata-documentation/docs/guides/quick-start-guide.rst

     * The creator field describes "who made this item"
     * There is no limit on the number of creators (but they should have an equal level of responsibility)
-    * Each creator can only be listed once and may not also be a contributor
+    * Each creator name can only be listed once per record
+    * A creator cannot also be a contributor in the same record
     * Creators have two required labels: type & role
     * Roles should explain "what the creator did" to make the item
     * Each role term is defined in the `controlled vocabulary <https://digital2.library.unt.edu/vocabularies/agent-qualifiers/>`__ -- before assigning a new kind of role, it may help to review this